jaiminshah/SimpleTodoList/README.md

     - Use a DialogFragment instead of new Activity for editing items
     - Persist the todo app in SQLite instead of using a text file
+    - Add support for completion due dates for items

 Walkthrough for the feature: